The CARES Act 30-Day Notice to Vacate Rule: What You Need to Know

 ✔️ Public housing and certain federally subsidized rental programs

-If a property is not federally backed, landlords follow state and local eviction laws, which may require shorter notice periods.
+If the federal government does not back a property, landlords must follow state and local eviction laws.
+These laws may require shorter notice periods.

 Why Is the 30-Day Notice Rule Still in Effect?

-Unlike other CARES Act provisions that sunsetted, such as the federal eviction moratorium, the 30-day notice requirement was not given an expiration date.
-Courts have interpreted this to mean that the rule remains in force for covered properties unless Congress explicitly repeals it.
+Unlike other parts of the CARES Act that ended, like the federal eviction ban, the 30-day notice rule has no end date.
+Courts have understood this to mean that the rule stays in effect for covered properties.
+This is true unless Congress clearly repeals it.

-Despite this, some landlords are unaware that this rule still applies, leading to improper eviction notices that can be challenged in court.
+Despite this, some landlords are unaware that this rule stilThis can lead to wrong eviction notices that people can challenge in court.

 Implications for Landlords and Property Managers